 Once you've finalized the guest list, be sure to send out the invitations.
 Whether you choose to send them out in the regular mail or electronically, be sure to plan accordingly and give guests at least six weeks to respond—especially if you have people coming from out of state.

 Increasingly, more people are asking what people's preferred gender pronouns are.
 This has become so commonplace that you may have even noticed this on people's email signatures.
-When you’re throwing a queer bridal shower, this is something you want to keep in mind both when you are preparing the guest list and when you see them in person.
+When you’re throwing a queer wedding shower, this is something you want to keep in mind both when you are preparing the guest list and when you see them in person.

 Remember to ask what people's preferred pronouns are and not assume someone's identity based on their gender presentation.
 Be respectful of people's situations.
 If you don’t know, asking shows you are trying to be aware and sensitive.